Tomas Hertl had plenty of reasons to feel confident Thursday night.

 That confidence extended to his postgame interview with NBC Sports California's Jamie Baker, when Hertl pulled a Mark Messier and guaranteed that the Sharks would force a Game 7.

-"We know we have one more game and come back for Game 7, and I believe it because we're a better team than them," Hertl told Baker with a smile.
+"We know we have one more game and come back for Game 7, and I believe it because we're better team than them," Hertl told Baker with a smile.

-The Sharks-Golden Knights series has had no shortage of trash talk, most of which stemmed from Evander Kane -- and the rest of the Sharks -- beefing with Vegas enforcer Ryan Reaves.
-Hertl's guarantee could add to the bulletin-board material, but he also could follow in Messier's footsteps a quarter-century later.
+The Sharks-Golden Knights has had no shortage of trash talk, most of which stemmed from Evander Kane -- and the rest of the Sharks -- beefing with Vegas enforcer Ryan Reaves.
+Hertl's guarantee could add to the bulletin-board material, but he could also follow in Messier's footsteps a quarter-century later.

 Twenty-five years ago next month, Messier guaranteed his New York Rangers would win Game 6 on the road against the rival New Jersey Devils and force a do-or-die Game 7 in Madison Square Garden.
-Messier delivered with a natural hat trick in a third period that began with the Rangers trailing 2-1.
+Messier delivered with a natural hat-trick in a third period that began with the Rangers trailing 2-1.

 Hertl replicating his Game 5 performance -- or Messier's historic one -- in Game 6 would go a long way towards the Sharks fending off elimination once more.